Fulbright National Geographic Storyteller

 Spending months living with families in Kiribati and Fiji opened my eyes to the direct impacts of climate change and the ways communities have been adapting.

-Low-tech greenhouses in India are helping small farmers adapt to severe droughts.
-A young i-Kiribati man has started teaching his community how to make their own hydroponic systems in order to grow vegetables in raised boxes, away from the damaging high tides.
-Women in British Columbia are building solar-powered tiny houses to reclaim their land and revitalize their traditional nomadic heritage.
+Low-tech greenhouses in India are helping small farmers adapt to the severe droughts.
+A young i-Kiribati man has started helping his community make their own hydroponic systems in order to grow vegetables in raised boxes, away from the damaging high tides.
+Women in British Columbia are building solar-powered tiny houses to block a pipeline, reclaim their land, and revitalize their traditional nomadic heritage.